Vyral/base-template/_posts/2019-08-09-how-to-keep-good-credit-after-buying-a-home.md

 **3\.
 Be careful about starting a new job.** Some jobs will run your credit score to see where you’re at; if your job is one of them, it’s a good idea to keep your credit score from dropping too low.
 Furthermore, you’ll need a good credit score if you’re thinking about refinancing.

 If you have any questions or comments about today’s topic, feel free to reach out to us.
-We’re to help in any way that we can.
+We’re here to help in any way that we can.